Destinations Italy Florence & Tuscany

 Drag to see more

-Carlo and Aurora Baccheschi-Berti found the castle in the 1970s and spent eighteen years restoring it.
-Their sons Brando and Neri run it now — Brando makes the wine, the kitchen pulls from the family's organic gardens, and the whole property is still very much a working farm.
-Nine suites only, each restored individually with antiques the family collected on travels.
+Florentine Carlo and Milanese Aurora Baccheschi-Berti discovered the castle ruins in the 1980s and spent more than a decade restoring it; it opened as a boutique hotel in 2003.
+Their sons run it now — eldest son Brando oversees the wine, youngest son Corso (a Lausanne-trained hotelier) the front of house, with Neri also part of the family business.
+The kitchen pulls from the estate's organic gardens, and the whole property is still very much a working farm.
+Suites — each restored individually with antiques the family collected on travels — plus the separate private Villa La Vedetta.
 Two infinity pools facing the rolling Maremma hills.
 Remote in the best way — Siena's an hour, Pienza an hour and a half, and the silence is unlike anywhere closer to Florence.

 What it's known for